frank26080115/HandHeld3DScanner/handheld3dscanner/README.md

 `./install.sh` needs execute permissions!
 Use the terminal command `cd` to change directory into `handheld3dscanner`, then run the terminal command `chmod +x install.sh`.

 Before you start though, make sure you've used `sudo raspi-config` to configure your system first, expand the file-system size, and setup networking as appropriate.
+Please install the HyperPixel first as well, due to one of the installation steps reading your screen resolution.

 Usage Instructions
 ==================